 CLI Reference¶

 VirtRigaud provides several command-line tools for managing virtual machines, testing providers, and developing new providers.
-All tools are available as part of VirtRigaud v0.2.0.
+This reference covers v0.3.8.

 Overview¶